kubernetes/community/sig-service-catalog/charter.md

   any topic, ultimately any changes made to the codebase must be approved by the maintainers.
 - Pull requests are required to have at least 2 maintainers approve them using the `LGTM 1` and `LGTM 2` labels.
-- Pull requests that are labeled with `do not merge` or have an on-going discussion must not be merged until all concerns are addressed.
+- Pull requests that are labeled with `do-not-merge/hold` or have an on-going discussion must not be merged until all concerns are addressed.
 - Disagreements are mainly resolved via consensus.
 In the event that a common decision cannot be made, then a vote among the maintainers will be taken.